Syracusa/sy-technotes/linux/device-driver/HOWTO_Write_your_first_c_library.md

 }
 ```

-## 5. Build testapp and link with your library.
+## 5. Build testapp and link with your library

  - yourlib/CMakeLists.txt (Append)
 ```